-The level 1 BLAS is a package of 22 CAL-coded routines, and their extensions.
+The level 1 BLAS is a package of CAL-coded routines and their extensions.
+BLAS routines are used for basic vector operations.
 The package includes only the single-precision and complex versions.
 The following operations are available:

 - A constant times a vector plus another vector

 - Dot products

 - Euclidean norm

 - Givens transformations

 - Sum of absolute values

 - Vector copy and swap

 - Vector scaling